-2.6 The assessment system and criteria regarding student course performance are clear, adequate, and known to the students.
+2.5 Constructive formative assessment for learning and feedback are regularly provided to the students.
+2 2.6 The assessment system and criteria regarding student course performance are clear, adequate, and known to the students.
 5 2.7 Educational activities which encourage students' active participation in the learning process are implemented.
-5 2.8 Teaching incorporates the use of modern educational technologies that are consistent with international standards, including a platform for the electronic support of learning.
-5 2.9 Teaching materials (books, manuals, journals, databases, and teaching notes) meet the requirements set by the methodology of the programme's individual courses and are updated regularly.
+3 2.8 Teaching incorporates the use of modern educational technologies that are consistent with international standards, including a platform for the electronic support of learning.
+3 2.9 Teaching materials (books, manuals, journals, databases, and teaching notes) meet the requirements set by the methodology of the programme's individual courses and are updated regularly.
 5 2.10 It is ensured that teaching and learning are continuously enriched by research.
-5 2.11 The programme promotes students' research skills and inquiry learning.
-4 2.12 Students are adequately trained in the research process.
-5
+3 2.11 The programme promotes students' research skills and inquiry learning.
+3 2.12 Students are adequately trained in the research process.
+2